janosh/awesome-normalizing-flows/readme.md

 1. 2020-07-15 - [AdvFlow: Inconspicuous Black-box Adversarial Attacks using Normalizing Flows](https://arxiv.org/abs/2007.07435) by Dolatabadi, Erfani et al.

-   > An adversarial attack method on image classifiers that use normalizing flows. ([Author's Code](https://github.com/hmdolatabadi/AdvFlow))
+   > An adversarial attack method on image classifiers that use normalizing flows. [[Code](https://github.com/hmdolatabadi/AdvFlow)]

 1. 2020-07-06 - [SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows](https://arxiv.org/abs/2007.02731) by Nielsen, Jaini et al.

    > They present a generalized framework that encompasses both Flows (deterministic maps) and VAEs (stochastic maps).
 By seeing deterministic maps `x = f(z)` as limiting cases of stochastic maps `x ~ p(x|z)`, the ELBO is reinterpreted as a change of variables formula for the stochastic maps.
-Moreover, they present a few examples of surjective layers using stochastic maps, which can be composed together with flow layers. ([Video](https://youtu.be/bXp8fk4MRXQ) | [Author's Code](https://github.com/didriknielsen/survae_flows))
+Moreover, they present a few examples of surjective layers using stochastic maps, which can be composed together with flow layers. [[Video](https://youtu.be/bXp8fk4MRXQ)] [[Code](https://github.com/didriknielsen/survae_flows)]

 1. 2020-06-15 - [Why Normalizing Flows Fail to Detect Out-of-Distribution Data](https://arxiv.org/abs/2006.08545) by Kirichenko, Izmailov et al.

    > This study how traditional normalizing flow models can suffer from out-of-distribution data.
-They offer a solution to combat this issue by modifying the coupling layers. ([Tweet](https://twitter.com/polkirichenko/status/1272715634544119809) | [Author's Code](https://github.com/PolinaKirichenko/flows_ood))
+They offer a solution to combat this issue by modifying the coupling layers. [[Tweet](https://twitter.com/polkirichenko/status/1272715634544119809)] [[Code](https://github.com/PolinaKirichenko/flows_ood)]

 1. 2020-06-03 - [Equivariant Flows: exact likelihood generative learning for symmetric densities](https://arxiv.org/abs/2006.02425) by Köhler, Klein et al.